What type of content do you primarily create?

 - Toggle Continuity Camera to on

 Bring your iPhone near your Mac and launch the app you want to use.
-Your computer should automatically start using the iPhone’s rear camera as the default webcam when it’s unlocked and in range.
-But if it doesn’t, you can go into the app’s Preferences and select the Continuity Camera option.
+Your computer should automatically start using the iPhone's rear camera as the default webcam when it's unlocked and in range.
+If it doesn't connect automatically, go into the app's Preferences or Settings and select the Continuity Camera option from the camera dropdown menu.

 If you don't want to have to hold your phone while you stream or record your content, you'll probably want to invest in a tripod or Continuity Camera mount (such as the Belkin MagSafe Continuity Camera mount, available on Amazon) to keep it where you want it while you work.

-Apple Continuity Camera allows you to upgrade your laptop’s built-in webcam or microphone using the camera on your iPhone.
+Apple Continuity Camera allows you to upgrade your Mac's built-in webcam or microphone using the higher-quality camera and microphone on your iPhone.
+This feature works with iPhone models running iOS 16 or later when paired with Macs running macOS Ventura or later.

 The feature connects both devices using Bluetooth and Wi-Fi.
-When a Mac device opens a video app and the device recognizes a connected iPhone nearby, it automatically switches to the iPhone camera and microphone.
+When a Mac opens a video app and detects a compatible iPhone nearby, it automatically switches to the iPhone camera and microphone.
+Both devices must be signed into the same Apple ID with two-factor authentication enabled for this to work.

 Once you've enabled Continuity Camera on your iPhone, here's how to use it as a webcam on your Mac: